-3.1 If you wish to make a complaint, please email : andrew.weavers@colchester.gov.uk or write to:
+3.1 If you wish to make a complaint, please write to:

-The Monitoring Officer Colchester Borough Council Rowan House, 33 Sheepen Road Colchester, CO3 3WG.
+The Monitoring Officer Colchester Borough Council Rowan House, 33 Sheepen Road Colchester, CO3 3WG. or by email to: andrew.weavers@colchester.gov.uk

-- 3.2 The Monitoring Officer is a senior officer of the Borough Council who has statutory responsibility for maintaining the register of Councillors' interests and who is responsible for administering the system in respect of complaints of Councillor misconduct. - 3.3 In order to ensure that we have all the information which we need to be able to process your complaint, please complete and send us the complaint form, which can be downloaded from the Borough Council's website, next to the Code of Conduct. - 3.4 Please provide us with your name and a contact address or email address, so that we can acknowledge receipt of your complaint and keep you informed of its progress.
+- 3.2 The Monitoring Officer is a senior officer of the Borough Council who has statutory responsibility for maintaining the register of councillors' interests and who is responsible for administering the system in respect of complaints of councillor misconduct. - 3.3 In order to ensure that we have all the information which we need to be able to process your complaint, please complete and send us the complaint form, which can be downloaded from the Borough Council's website, next to the Code of Conduct, and is available on request from Reception at the Borough Council Offices. - 3.4 Please provide us with your name and a contact address or email address, so that we can acknowledge receipt of your complaint and keep you informed of its progress.
 If you want to keep your name and address confidential, please indicate this in the space provided on the complaint form.
-The Monitoring Officer will consider your request and if granted we will not disclosure your name and address to the Councillor against whom you make the complaint, without your prior consent. - 3.5 The Borough Council does not normally investigate anonymous complaints, unless there is a clear public interest in doing so. - 3.6 The Monitoring Officer will acknowledge receipt of your complaint within 5 working days of receiving it and will keep you informed of the progress of your complaint. - 3.7 The Complaints Procedure Flowchart is attached at Appendix 1. - 3.8 The Borough Council has agreed a Press Policy in relation to complaints made against Councillors and this is attached at Appendix 2.
+The Monitoring Officer will consider your request and if granted we will not disclosure your name and address to the Councillor against whom you make the complaint, without your prior consent. - 3.5 The Borough Council does not normally investigate anonymous complaints, unless there is a clear public interest in doing so. - 3.6 The Monitoring Officer will acknowledge receipt of your complaint within 5 working days of receiving it, and will keep you informed of the progress of your complaint. - 3.7 The Complaints Procedure Flowchart is attached at Appendix 1.

+3.8 The Borough Council has agreed a Press Policy in relation to complaints made against councillors and this is attached at Appendix 2.